getsentry/sentry-ruby/README.md

 ## Requirements

 We test on Ruby 1.9, 2.2 and 2.3 at the latest patchlevel/teeny version.
+We also support JRuby 1.7 and 9.0.
 Our Rails integration works with Rails 4.2+.
-JRuby support is experimental - check TravisCI to see if the build is passing or failing.

 ## Getting Started